scottgallant/xaprb-src/content/blog/gluten.md

 * I know a lot of people like me feel dismissed without being heard.
 I know some of us have been told their condition is psychosomatic (i.e. we can fix our problem by going to a shrink).
 I know we’re not insane.
 * I know the incidence of *actual* celiac disease is dramatically higher in the United States than it used to be.
 * I know the wheat we eat in the United States barely resembles what we grew 100 years ago.
 I know people who came from Europe to the United States and found that they digest bread here very differently than they’re used to.
 * I know there’s a lot of controversy about gluten.
 I know there are theories about things called FODMAPs and various types of [proteins](http://www.npr.org/sections/thesalt/2015/12/09/459061317/a-protein-in-the-gut-may-explain-why-some-cant-stomach-gluten).
+I know recent research continues to uncover more ways that non-celiac people really do get legitimately sick from wheat in particular, including "[amylase-trypsin inhibitors, or ATIs](http://mentalfloss.com/us/go/87511)."

 Most gluten-free bread substitutes are inedible and should be taken off the market.
 Here’s a simple, gluten-free recipe I’ve developed that works for me.
 (Apologies to people who don't use Imperial units).